x3zapper/tp/docs/UserGuide.md

 **Caution:**
 If your changes to the data file makes its format invalid, CustomerRelationBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the CustomerRelationBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>

 ### Command box history

-The AddressBook tracks your commands executed during the session and allows you to revisit them similar to how a Windows/Linux terminal works.
-You can traverse this comamnd history by highlighting the command input box and using either the up/down arrow keys to check older/newer commands in the history.
+The CustomerRelationBook tracks your commands executed during the session and allows you to revisit them similar to how a Windows/Linux terminal works.
+You can traverse this command history by highlighting the command input box and using either the up/down arrow keys to check older/newer commands in the history.

 Behaviour:
 * Tracks the latest `100` commands executed.